Sun-lab/ideas_pipeline/COVID/README.md

 Run analysis using COVID data from paper Schulte-Schrepping et al. 2020 [[1]](#1).
-Data available at [https://beta.fastgenomics.org/home](https://beta.fastgenomics.org/home) by searching key word ``Schulte-Schrepping'' in data section.
+Data available at [https://beta.fastgenomics.org/home](https://beta.fastgenomics.org/home) by searching key word *Schulte-Schrepping* in data section.
 The data file used here is PBMC 10x data from cohort 1.

 Recover count data, fliter out genes appearing in less than 2000 cells and split into different cell types: